Global Bounds for the Error in Solutions of Linear Hyperbolic Systems due to Inaccurate Boundary Geometry: Energy Bounds on the Correct and Erroneous Domains

 is a $d$-dimensional space vector of the coefficient matrices of size $N_{eq}\times N_{eq}$, with $\hat x_i$ being a unit vector in the $i^{th}$ coordinate direction.
 With this notation, product $\spacevec{\mmatrix A}\statevec q = \sum_{i=1}^d (\mmatrix A_i\statevec q)\hat x_i$ is a space vector of state vectors (a vector of fluxes, in this particular case).
 The dot product of $\spacevec{\mmatrix A}$ with a space vector, $\spacevec n= n_1\hat x + n_2\hat y+\ldots$ is a matrix, $\mmatrix A = \sum_{i=1}^d A_i n_i$, from which it follows that the divergence defined as

 is a state vector, see, e.g. \cite{BR12018}.

-The equations are posed on a domain $\Omega$, which we call the ``correct" domain.
-However the correct domain must almost always be approximated, especially when the boundaries are curved, which means that numerically one actually solves on an approximate, or ``erroneous" domain $\Omega_e$, see Fig. \ref{fig:CorrectAndErroneousMapping}.
+The equations are posed on an arbitrary domain $\Omega\subset \mathcal R^d$, which we call the ``correct" domain, and so $\statevec q$ corresponds to the correct solution $q(\mathcal D;\spacevec X)$ described in the introduction.
+However the correct domain must almost always be approximated, especially when the boundaries are curved, which means that numerically one actually solves on the approximate, or ``erroneous" domain $\Omega_e$, see Fig. \ref{fig:CorrectAndErroneousMapping}.
 In the forthcoming analysis, we assume that both the correct and erroneous domains can be mapped from a reference domain $\spacevec \xi \in\mathcal D = [0,1]^d$ by a single {\it smooth} mapping $\spacevec x = \spacevec X\left(\spacevec \xi\right)$ for the correct domain and $\spacevec x = \spacevec X^e\left(\spacevec \xi\right)$ for the erroneous one.
 We require smoothness so that derivatives of the error quantities are continuous.
-In practice, the mapping can be considered to refer to a whole domain, as would be used in a mapped finite difference approximation, or just a single boundary element in a mesh.